 Skip to main content

-Google Stitch is an AI-powered design tool for generating app mockups and design systems from prompts.
-When your designs are ready, you can bring them into Bolt to build out your app with whatever functionality you need, including hosting, database storage, and user authentication.
-For a guided walkthrough of building your Stitch designs in Bolt, watch this tutorial.
+Google Stitch is an AI-powered design tool that generates app mockups and design systems from prompts.
+You can use it to visualize your app before writing any code, then bring your designs into Bolt and build out the functionality you need, like data storage, user sign-ins, and web hosting.
+For a guided walkthrough of turning your Stitch designs into a Bolt app, watch this tutorial.

 Create your designs in Google Stitch